rachelslurs/danfissues/README.md

 ### Participate
 - Submit an issue
-- Label it (smells, moist, tender)
 - Assign Dan to the issue
+- Dan/Rachel will Label it (smells, moist, tender)

 ### Closing Fissues
 - Closed issues are for things Dan actually likes.